NeCTAR-RC/nectar-training/package05/sections/allocations.markdown

 After you have used the Project Trial to gain experience with virtual machines, you may want to request more resources on the Research Cloud.
 You will have to submit a request for this.

+The NeCTAR Resource Allocation Committee (RAC) approves resource allocation on the basis of the scientific and technical merit of the application and its requirements.
+You are asked to specify some details about your research and how you plan to use the resources you are requesting.

 The following steps describe the process of submitting such a request.